 The concept of tapas originated in Andalucia.
 When you order a drink, you get a small plate to picar, or nibble on.
 Unless they are gourmet creations, tapas should be free.
 In some tapas bars, they are free and unlimited!
 You can find these types of bars around Spain (El Tigre in Madrid is one), but there is a high concentration of them in Granada and Andalucia.
 Granada is a great place to experience the true tapas tradition of Spanish.

-The Flamenco performances are the most authentic
+The Flamenco performances are so powerful

 Andalucia is the birthplace of Flamenco.
 Because of that, you will see the most authentic performances there.
 I first saw a Flamenco performance in the gitano (gypsy) neighborhood of Granada, in a little cave-like room.
 Even six years later, I still remember the intensity of the performances.
 It was that awe-inspiring!
 You can see a Flamenco show that is true to its Andalusian roots in any town or city in Andalucia – Granada, Sevilla, Cadiz, Jaen, to name a few.
 It’s not uncommon to see spontaneous performances of Flamenco in the streets.
 The people of Granada live and breathe Flamenco!